MoniPar/booklist_generator/README.md

 ### Future Features

+* Add a feature to get the list for a specific student by their name or worksheet ID number.
 * Add a delete feature in order for the user to be able to delete student entries from the student worksheet by their ID or index.
 * Add the functionality to create another worksheet with the total number of books to order for the year.
 * Add formats for books required by each student.
 Example, e-books, braille, large print.